bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 ### ADAPTOR SIGNATURES

 Now the magic is, how do we design a system where we are able to extract the secret?
-Where the proceeding hop, just based on the signature, is able to know; okay, this is how they are able to create a valid signature for the other op that came before that.
+Where the proceeding hop, just based on the signature, is able to know; okay, this is how they are able to create a valid signature for the other hop that came before that.
 This is where adaptor signatures come in.
 There's always a lot of talk about adapter signatures, but I think I'll leave it.
 I think it's helpful to just talk a little bit about how precisely they work.

 An adapter signature looks almost exactly...
 It looks exactly like a Schnorr signature, except it is invalid.
 It is tweaked.
 As you can see here, we have, you know, if we ignore the T here, we have exactly the thing that we would expect from a Schnorr signature, but our commitment in the hash is not to all random nonce, but our random nonce plus some tweaked T.